MALTA PERMANENT RESIDENCE PROGRAM

 Residence | Access To Schengen Area

 The Malta Permanent Residence Programme (MPRP), is administered by the Residency Malta Agency (RMA) and regulated by the Maltese Immigration Act (Cap.
 217) and the Malta Permanent Residence Program Regulations, 2021 (L.N.
 121 of 2021).

-This means that the minimum total capital outlay for a single applicant, would amount to circa EUR 100,137.50.
-This excludes the cost of the annual lease and service providers’ professional fees.
+Government-related administrative fees for a single main applicant start at EUR 40,000, with an additional EUR 7,500 per parent or grandparent of the main applicant or spouse.
+The residence card itself costs EUR 137.50.
+This means that the minimum total capital outlay for a single applicant would be around EUR 100,137.50, excluding the cost of the annual lease and service providers’ professional fees.

 The CIVIQUO™ process starts by filling in our qualification questionnaire.
 The questionnaire is a simple online form which helps us to gather all your requirements, whilst ensuring that the essential criteria are met.

 Our team will use the information you provide to find the best quotes in the market for you.
 Our growing international network of immigration professionals, means that we can provide the best quotes in the market, for any residency or citizenship programme, anywhere in the world.

 We will send you the quotes and once you have identified a quote which best suits your needs, our team will reconfirm expectations on both sides, a client agreement is signed, and a deposit payment is made.

 Your chosen service provider, will work with you to start compiling the application.
 Our concierge-style support will ensure that the process of compiling the application is as smooth as possible.

 Once an application has been submitted, the government authorities review the application and communicate the outcome.
 This period of time varies depending upon the programme, but it may be used to further explore what opportunities will become available once residency or citizenship are attained.